skyline-emu/website/CONTRIBUTING.md

 ## JS
 ### Comments
 Only add comments if there is a workaround or some nonstandard code being used.
-Discretion of what constitutes nonstandard is up to the author.
+Discretion of what constitutes nonstandard is up to the author and maintainers.
 * Use // in order to explain a section
 * If there is a need for a file wide comment, use the multiline comment /**/